-F4.4.3.4 Electronic Reserves
+F4.4.4.3 Reserves

-Electronic reserves are available for materials that a faculty member wants all students within a course to access.
-Within copyright guidelines, journal articles, chapters of books, tests and other items selected by faculty may be placed on electronic reserve for one semester.
-Students may access these materials remotely via their ECU login.
-On occasion, copyright law prohibits providing electronic access.
-In those instances, the Library provides physical access to reserve materials.
+Reserves are available for materials that a faculty member wants all students within a course to access.
+Within copyright guidelines, books, DVDs, journal articles, book chapters, tests, and other items selected by faculty may be placed on reserve.
+Physical items are available for short-term check out from the Circulation Desk.
+Electronic items are available remotely via an ECU login.
+Reserves can be submitted through the Reserves Request Form on the library website.
+For more information see the Reserves policy on the library website.

-F4.4.3.5 Electronic Resources
+F4.4.4.4 Periodicals Routing